griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 #6-iii.
 Integrated assignment answers

+**Preamble**: Note that the following integrated assignment asks you to download new RNA-seq data and apply the concepts you have learned up to this point.
+To complete this assignment you will need to review commands we performed in many of the earlier sections.
+Try to construct these commands on your own and get all the way to the end of the assignment.
+If you get very stuck or would like to compare your solutions to those suggested by the instructors, refer to the answers page.
+The integrated assignment answers page is and expanded version of this page with all of the questions plus detailed code solutions to all problems.
+The answer page is available in the git repository for this wiki.

 **Background**: The *PCA3* gene plays a role in Prostate Cancer detection due to its localized expression in prostate tissues and its over-expression in tumour tissues.
 This gene expression profile makes it a useful marker that can complement the most frequently used biomarker for prostate cancer, PSA.
 There are cancer assays available that test the presence of *PCA3* in urine.

 **Objectives**: In this assignment, we will be using a subset of the <a href="http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE22260">GSE22260 dataset</a>, which consists of 30 RNA-seq tumour/normal pairs, to assess the prostate cancer specific expression of the PCA3 gene.